c4pt000/electrum-dogecoin/README.md

  * has to be a minimum of 1.00 RADC fee to send (with electrum)

+# dont use with docker
+* wont send a transaction while running from the docker guest (even with --net host)

 * 07-06-2021
 # PAPER wallet import works with radiocoin-electrum-4.1.4